Confidentiality: VAWA, FVPSA, and VOCA

 These provisions affirm confidentiality practices that protect the safety and privacy of victims of domestic violence, dating violence, sexual assault, and stalking.
 The following provides some basic information about these provisions.

-1. How do federal VAWA and FVPSA provisions protect victim information?
+1. How do federal VAWA, FVPSA, and VOCA provisions protect victim information?

 The U.S. Congress has legally codified the importance of victim confidentiality in two sections of VAWA and in FVPSA:

-2. How do VAWA Section 3 and FVPSA confidentiality provisions protect victim information?
+2. How do VAWA Section 3, FVPSA, & VOCA confidentiality provisions protect victim information?

-These provisions allow survivors to request that their personal confidential information be shared by a victim service provider for a specific purpose through a time-limited, informed, and written release.
-The release of information (specific and time-limited) must be for services requested by the survivor and they must be fully informed of all possible consequences of disclosure, as well as alternative ways to obtain the service they are requesting.
+These provisions do allow survivors to make a request that their personal confidential information be shared by a victim service provider for a specific purpose by completing a time-limited, informed, and written release.
+The release of information (specific and time-limited) must be for services requested by the survivor and they must be fully informed of all possible consequences of disclosure, as well as alternative ways to meet their needs without having to consent to release of confidential information.

-VAWA and FVPSA also permit limited sharing when mandated by state law or a valid court order, and in either circumstance the VAWA/FVPSA-funded program must protect the survivor’s information as much as possible.
+VAWA, FVPSA, & VOCA also permit limited sharing when required by state law or a valid court mandate, and in either circumstance the VAWA/FVPSA/VOCA-funded program must protect the survivor’s information as much as possible.
 Because permissive child abuse reporting is not a mandate, it is not allowed.
-Always check with your state coalition to assess if any child abuse law actually mandates reporting by individuals in a VAWA/FVPSA-funded program.
+If case law creates a duty to warn about serious physical injury, then VAWA regulations count that as a court mandate.
+Always check with your state coalition to assess if any child abuse law or common law duty to warn actually mandates reporting by individuals in a VAWA/FVPSA/VOCA-funded program.

 3. What HMIS (Homeless Management Information Systems) related provisions are included in VAWA?